 The company secretary firm oversees the matter of maintaining some records of a company even if it is not strictly needed by the law.
 The responsibility comprises:

 - Tax Record and Accountancy

 #8.
 Command Over Corporate Governance:

-In India, it is the Company Secretary advises the board of directors on corporate governance and director’s duties.
-This comprises managing the interest area of the shareholders, issues of conflict in interest, investor guidelines and handling with applicable codes.
+In India, it is the Company Secretary advises the board of directors on corporate governance and the director’s duties.
+This comprises managing the interest area of the shareholders, issues of conflict of interest, investor guidelines and handling with applicable codes.

 #9.
 Company Statutory Register:

-It is the necessity of companies to maintain certain statutory registers which include:
+It is necessary for companies to maintain certain statutory registers which include:

 - register of directors;

 - register of members;